holaplex/wonka/README.md

     updateAuthority: <FULL KEYPAIR of UPDATE AUTHORITY>,
     newUri: <NEW METADATA URI>,
     payer: <FULL KEYPAIR OF PAYER>,
-    newMedataJson: <NEW JSON METADATA>,
+    newMetadataJson: <NEW JSON METADATA>,
     )
 ```

+NOTE: this call should provide EITHER `newUri` OR `newMetadataJson`

-The response includes the new JSON uri of the metadata.
+The response will include the new JSON uri of the uploaded metadataJson if `newMetadataJson` is passed.

 # Create fanout wallets